-Qualified complainant(s): Section I (1) (a) of the Committee Procedure (Annex 1)
+Qualified complainant(s): Section I (1) (a) of the Committee Procedure (Annex I)

-Submission of complaint: May 2019
+Submission of complaint(s): May 2019

-Recent IPU decision: - - -
+Recent IPU decision(s): - - -

-IPU mission: - - -
+IPU mission(s): - - -

-Recent Committee hearings: Hearing with the delegation of Yemen at the 141st Assembly (October 2019)
+Recent Committee hearing(s): Hearing with the delegation of Yemen at the 141st Assembly (October 2019)

-- Communication from the authorities: Letter from the Speaker of the House of Representatives (October 2019) - Communication from the complainants (May 2019) - Communication to the authorities: Letter to the Speaker and Deputy Speaker of the House of Representatives (September 2019) - Communication addressed to the complainant: June 2019
+- Communication from the authorities: Letter from the Speaker of the House of Representatives (October 2019) - Communication from the complainants: May 2019 - Communication to the authorities: Letter to the Speaker and Deputy Speaker of the House of Representatives (September 2019) - Communication addressed to the complainant: June 2019

 The complainants allege that the violations have been committed by the Houthis, and took place in different governorates in Yemen, including Sana'a and other parts of Yemen under the control of the internationally recognized government.
-According to the complainants, the Houthis control the parliament in Sana'a.
-They affirm that, due to the violations and security situation, 22 out of the 69 parliamentarians are now in exile.
+The complainants affirm that, due to the violations and security situation, 22 of the 69 parliamentarians are now in exile.

-The parliamentary authorities based in Sana'a provided written information in October 2019 on the cases of several parliamentarians included in the complaint.
-The authorities indicated that several of the violations mentioned took place within governorates under the control of the internationally recognized government in Aden.
+The parliamentary faction controlled by the Houthis in Sana'a provided written information in October 2019 on the cases of several parliamentarians included in the complaint.
+They indicated that several of the violations mentioned took place within governorates under the control of the internationally recognized government in Aden.
 According to the complainants, these violations were the result of Houthi attacks.
-In their written response, the Sana'a parliamentary authorities did not provide substantial information on each violation, particularly on the steps taken to help identify and hold to account the alleged culprits.
+In their written response, the parliamentary faction controlled by the Houthis in Sana'a did not provide substantial information on each violation, particularly on the steps taken to help identify and hold to account the alleged culprits.
 In this regard, the complainants are unanimous in their affirmation that the Houthi security forces are responsible.
-There are cases in which relatives of parliamentarians currently living abroad have been arrested and detained.
-The Sana'a parliamentary authorities reported that they had contacted the relevant authorities, which had led to the release of the members of parliament's relatives.
-Nonetheless, the authorities have not provided detailed information regarding these cases.